At nearly 4,000 feet, Volcano Village is much cooler and rainier than the coastal areas, so pack warmly.

 behind the scenes, things may be bustling.
 Some of the best artists in Hawaii live here, and they are always

-getting reading for exciting new shows.
+getting ready for exciting new shows.
 Painters, sculptors, fabric artists, quilt makers, jewelers, woodworkers,

 paper makers …you name the art, we have an expert.
 Many will welcome you to see their beautiful work in